2018 in M-1 Global: M-1 Challenge 95 - Battle in the Mountains 7

 M-1 Challenge 95 - Battle in the Mountains 7 was a mixed martial arts event held by M-1 Global on July 21, 2018 at The Mountain in Nazran, Russia.

 Background

-Alexander Lunga got injured and was replaced by Zaka Fatullazade in the bantamweight bout against Sergey Morozov.
+Alexander Lunga was injured and was replaced by Zaka Fatullazade in the bantamweight bout against Sergey Morozov.

-Abubakar Mestoev got injured and was replaced by his fellow countryman Khamzat Aushev in the catchweight bout against Jorge Rodrigues Silva.
+Abubakar Mestoev was injured and was replaced by his fellow countryman Khamzat Aushev in the catchweight bout against Jorge Rodrigues Silva.

 Results

 M-1 Challenge 96 - Mikutsa vs. Ibragimov

 M-1 Challenge 96 - Mikutsa vs. Ibragimov was a mixed martial arts event held by M-1 Global on August 25, 2018 at the M-1 Arena in Saint Petersburg, Russia.

 Background

 Maksim Grabovich was scheduled to face Ruslan Rakhmonkulov at this event.
-However, Rakhmonkulov missed weight by over 8 pounds and the bout was canceled.
+However, Rakhmonkulov missed weight by over eight pounds and the bout was canceled.

-Maksim Melnik got injured, Dmitriy Tikhonyuk steps in to replace Melnik against Boris Medvedev.
+Maksim Melnik was injured, Dmitriy Tikhonyuk steps in to replace Melnik against Boris Medvedev.